 “We must expand the Supreme Court and abolish the filibuster in order to do [so].
 We are at a turning point in our country’s history.”

 On May 2, 2022, Politico reported that an unidentified individual had leaked an initial draft majority opinion, written by Supreme Court Justice Samuel Alito, in which the Court had decided to strike down the 1973 Roe v.
 Wade decision.
 “No draft decision in the modern history of the court has been disclosed publicly while a case was still pending,” said Politico.
 Whereas Roe had guaranteed federal constitutional protections for abortion rights, the new ruling would return responsibility for those rights to each individual state.
 “Roe was egregiously wrong from the start,” Alito wrote in his opinion, adding: “We hold that Roe and Casey [a 1992 decision that largely reaffirmed the rights set forth in Roe] must be overruled.
 It is time to heed the Constitution and return the issue of abortion to the people’s elected representatives.”
-In response to the Court’s decision, an outraged Markey called for President Biden to expand the Supreme Court by nominating several additional members.
+In response to the Court’s decision, an outraged Markey called for President Biden to expand the Supreme Court by nominating several additional members whose political orientation was consistent with that of the Democratic Party.
 “A stolen, illegitimate, and far-right Supreme Court majority appears set to destroy the right to abortion,” Markey tweeted on May 2, “an essential right which protects the health, safety, and freedom of millions of Americans.
 There is no other recourse.
 We must expand the court.”